site24x7/plugins/tcp_udp_connections/ReadMe.md

 # The plugin to monitor TCP and UDP connections

-The plugin contains the following metrics.
+The plugin will report the following metrics.

 1. Number_of_TCP_connections -
       The number of TCP connections are listening.